 EDLD 531.
 Instructional Leadership.
 3 Hours.

 EDLD 540.
-School Finance and Management.
+Campus Strategic Operations.
 3 Hours.

 This course is designed to focus on the role of the principal in the planning, development and implementation of the financial aspect of a campus including budgeting, purchasing, human resources, and business office management that most effectively and equitably meets the identified instructional needs of the building and specifically supports increased student achievement as specified in the campus improvement plan.
 The management component of the course will address scheduling, discipline, and facility management.

 EDLD 567.
 Supervision of Instruction.
 3 Hours.